dzaima/CBQN/src/README.md

 i32* rp; B r = m_i32arrc(&rp, x); // allocate an array with the same shape as x (x must be an array; x isn't consumed)

 i32* rp; Arr* r = m_i32arrp(&rp, 123); // allocate a 123-element i32-array without allocating shape
-// then do one of these:
-arr_shVec(r); // set shape of r to a vector usz* sh = arr_shAlloc(r, 4); // allocate a rank 4 shape; write to sh the individual items; sh will be NULL for ranks 0 and 1 arr_shCopy(r, x); // copy the shape object of x (doesn't consume x) B result = taga(r);
+// then at some point do one of these: arr_shVec(r); // set shape of r to a vector usz* sh = arr_shAlloc(r, 4); // allocate a rank 4 shape; write to sh the individual items; sh will be NULL for ranks 0 and 1 arr_shCopy(r, x); // copy the shape object of x (doesn't consume x)
+// then get the final array:
+B result = taga(r);
-// see stuff.h for m_shArr/arr_shSetI/arr_shSetU for ways to batch-assign a single shape object to multiple objects
+// see stuff.h for m_shArr/arr_shSet* for ways to batch-assign a single shape object to multiple objects

 u32* rp; B r = m_c32arrv(%rp, 10); // 10-char string
 // etc for m_(i8|i16|i32|c8|c16|c32|f64)arr[vcp]